cython/cython/src/tutorial/clibraries.rst

 queue, it's enough to provide the methods ``append()``, ``peek()`` and ``pop()``, and additionally an ``extend()`` method to add multiple values at once.
-Also, since we already know that all values will be coming from C, it's better to provide only ``cdef`` methods for now, and to give them a straight C interface.
+Also, since we already know that all values will be coming from C, it's best to provide only ``cdef`` methods for now, and to give them a straight C interface.

 In C, it is common for data structures to store data as a ``void*`` to whatever data item type.
 Since we only want to store ``int`` values,